travis-kuenzi/Mongo-Driven-Website-Term-Project/README.md

-    %%Links between entities - don't worry too much about details Musician "1..*" -- "1..*" Song
+    %%Links between entities - don't worry too much about details

-    Genre "1" -- "*" Musician
+    Song "1" -- "0..*" Genre
-    Genre "1..*" -- "*" Song
-    Genre "1..*" -- "*" Instrument

     Song "1" -- "1..*" Musician
-    Song "1" -- "*" Instrument
+    Song "1" -- "0..*" Instrument

-    Instrument "1" -- "*" Genre
+    Instrument "1" -- "0..*" Genre
-    Instrument "*" -- "*" Instrument
 ```

-Relationships Descriptions:

-Instrument Relationship:
+Relationships:
+Instrument:
-* Each instrument has many genres (aggregation)
+* Each instrument has a few genres
-* Each instrument is related to many other instruments (aggregation)

-Genre Relationship:
+    * Relationship stored on Instrument side
+    * When an instrument is deleted, Genre is updated with Nothing
-* Each genre has one to many musicians
+* An instrument has many songs
+    * Relationship stored on Song side
+    * When an instrument is deleted, Song is updated with Clear

+Genre:
-* Each genre has many to many songs
+* Each genre has many songs
+     * Relationship stored on Song side.
+    * When a Genre is deleted, Song is updated with Clear
-* Each genre has many to many instruments
+* Each genre has many instruments

-Musician Relationship:
+    * Relationship stored on Instrument side
+    * When a genre is deleted, Instrument is updated with Clear

+Musician:
-* 1 or many musicians has 1 or many songs
+* Each musician has many songs:
+    * Relationship stored on Song side.
+    * When a Musician is deleted, Song is updated with Cascade

+Song:
+    * Each song has one musician
+        * Relationship is stored on the Song side
+        * When a song is deleted, update Musician with Nothing
+    * Each song has a few genres
+        * Relationship stored on Song side
+        * When a song is deleted, update Genre with Nothing
+    * A song has a few instruments
+        * Relationship stored on Song side
+        * When a song is deleted, update Instrument with Nothing

 Teammates Contact:
 (william) Yifei Zhao